dragan-stepanovic/get_github_prs/README.md

 - `pip install python_graphql_client faker tenacity`

 ### Usage
-`python3 src/get_prs.py organization repository number-of-prs-to-get your-github-token`
+`python3 src/get_prs.py organization/repository number-of-prs-to-get your-github-token`

 For example, for getting the last 15 merged PRs from https://github.com/symfony/polyfill repository, you would use:
-`python3 src/get_prs.py symfony polyfill 15 your-github-token`
+`python3 src/get_prs.py symfony/polyfill 15 your-github-token`

 ### GitHub token
 Personal GitHub token can be generated from [this page](https://github.com/settings/tokens/new) and you'll need to select the `repo` scope in order to get the data needed for the PR analysis.
 You can see what type of data is retrieved using GraphQl in [queries.py](https://github.com/dragan-stepanovic/get_github_prs/blob/main/src/queries.py).